 On close inspection the exterior brickwork had had a render removed at some stage during its history before the Keim paint had been applied.
 The black coating applied to the bricks was showing signs of failure.
 This was extremely concerning as Keim mineral paints create not just a physical adhesion but a chemical bond to the surfaces.
 There were small areas where many of the bricks were suffering from moss and algae growth.

-Between James from Keim and Mark from Promain, they both immediately knew there was a bigger issue at play as the exterior of the windmill had been previously coated in a breathable Keim product.
+Between James from Keim and Mark from Promain, they both immediately knew there was a bigger issue at play.
+This was as the exterior of the windmill had been previously coated in a breathable Keim product.
 Theoretically, it was impossible for algae to be growing at all!

 It became apparent upon inspection with a damp meter that the bricks were retaining water.
 The owner seemed puzzled when asked if it was possible to enter the windmill.
 It was found that the air was not only cold and damp but colder than the outside ambient temperature.